TaalVerena/bro-code/README.md

 * The landing page consists of a vibrant hero image and cover text that gives the user a clear description of what the Bro Code website is about.
 * The cover text fades in to draw attention to the information and 'Unite, Code, Adventure' is in bold to give contrast to the website slogan.
 * The text is large enough to be read comfortably and has a colorful background so that it stands out and flows with the color scheme of the website.
-* The hero image and cover text are responsive to different devices.
-The hero image changes dependiing on the device size to keep the focus on the coder and the cover text re-positions to leave sufficent room to view the image.
+* The hero image and cover text are responsive on different devices.
+The hero image changes depending on the device size to keep the focus on the coder and the cover text re-positions to leave sufficent room to view the image.
 * The start of the first section of the website, 'Groups', can be seen on the landing page to intrigue the user to scroll and read more.
 * The change from the wireframe is cropping the photo to remove the red at the bottom of the image and to add cover text.